jess-sims/jess-sims.github.io/content/posts/markdown/index.md

 ---
-title: "Useful Markdown Syntax"
+title: "Using Markdown"
-date: 2020-06-08T08:06:25+06:00
+date: 2023-05-05T10:56:25+06:00
-description: Useful Markdown Syntax
+description: Using Markdown
 menu:
   sidebar:
-    name: Useful Markdown Syntax
+    name: Using Markdown
-    identifier: useful markdown syntax
+    identifier: using markdown
     weight: 80
-    hero: background-2.jpg
+# hero: background-2.jpg
-math: true
+# math: true
 ---

-Markdown is a lightweight markup language used to make webpages easier on the eye and simpler to read.
-Markdown is built into many applications such as documentation systems, note-taking applications and content management systems.
+Markdown is a lightweight markup language used to make webpages easier on on the eye when displayed and simplier to read in plain text format.
+Markdown is widely popular due to its ease of use and that it is accepted by many applications such as documentation systems, note-taking applications, messaging systems and content management systems.

-The below examples showcase some of the basic Markdown syntax elements, however, there are more features and extensions available depending on the Markdown implementation or specific application you're using.
-Markdown's popularity comes from its simplicity and ease of use, making it a preferred choice for creating content that can be easily shared and displayed on the web.
+The below examples showcase some of the basic Markdown syntax elements, however, there are more features and Markdown flavours available depending on the Markdown implementation or specific application you're using.
 For further information on markdown and a more robust syntax list please review https://www.markdownguide.org/

 # Markdown Syntax Rendering